 Snorkel Equipment Essentials

-There are just three pieces of snorkel equipment that you have to have, a mask, a snorkel, and fins.
+There are just three pieces of snorkel equipment that you have to have, a mask, a snorkel, and fins, plus a swimsuit.

 Snorkel masks come in a variety of styles, sizes and materials.
 We suggest you ignore features to start, and get the mask that fits you perfectly.
 Our snorkel mask buying guide will walk you through everything you need to know to select the right mask for you.
 We suggest specific tested masks that fit different face shapes.
 Also learn your options, from how many lenses a mask has, mask volume, and the pros and cons of skirt material and colors.